dekuNukem/duckyPad-profile-autoswitcher/README.md

 ![Alt text](resources/switch.gif)

-⚠️ This app is currently under beta testing, there might be some bugs so use at your own risk!
+⚠️ This software is fairly new, and there might be some bugs or rough edges.
+[Let me know](#questions-or-comments) if you run into any problems!

 ## User Manual

-### Download and launch the app
+### Download and Launch the App

 [Head over here](https://github.com/dekuNukem/duckyPad-profile-autoswitcher/releases) and download the latest release.